codr7/g-fu/README.md

 ```(load "lib/fos.gf")```

-g-fu doesn't know anything about classes and objects; but a minimal, single-dispatch object system is included in the standard library.
+A minimal, single-dispatch object system is included in the standard library.

 New classes may be defined using `class`; which accepts a list of super classes, slots and methods.